wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    not prove the non-existence of the domain name and the aggressive negative caching is not possible for the domain name.

+5.3.
+Wildcards

+   The last paragraph of [RFC4035] Section 4.5 also discusses the use of wildcards and NSEC RRs to generate positive responses and recommends that it not be relied upon.
+Just like the case for the aggressive

 Fujiwara, et al.          Expires May 20, 2017                  [Page 6]